sfu-dis/pibench-ep2/FP-Tree/README.md

 In Proceedings of the 2016 International Conference on Management of Data, SIGMOD’16, pages 371–386.
 ACM, 2016
 ```

-## The fptree source code can be found at https://github.com/sfu-dis/FPTree.git

 ## Build

 ### Build PMEM Version